AimeexJB/AimeexJB.github.io/README.md

 # Screenmedia_Code-Test
 2nd code test for screenmedia

-to see the results of this code test you can visit https://aimeexjb.github.io/
+To see the results of this code test you can visit https://aimeexjb.github.io/